jreamy/mp2p/README.md

 Annecdotally, it works better to build the go client than to use go run.
 This generally requires a bunch of retrying...
 I'm working on making it more robust.
+I'm not sure why, but there seems to be a problem with _actually_ joining the multicast group, or a problem staying in the group, idk...

 I've come across a number of resources that say multicast isn't supported across the entire internet so this probably won't work in all cases, but it's a cool theory...